Diagnostic Medical Sonography

 The Diagnostic Medical Sonography (DMS) Associate Degree program is a sequence of courses that provide didactic and clinical instruction designed to provide the skills, knowledge, and attitudes necessary to graduate and become successful entry-level DMS professionals.
 Sonographers use high frequency sound waves to produce dynamic visual pictures of internal body structures.
 The images are evaluated by physicians to make a medical diagnosis.

 Graduates will receive an Associate of Science Degree in Diagnostic Medical Sonography.
-Program graduates who fulfill exit requirements will be eligible to apply to the American Registry of Radiologic Technologists (ARRT) and the American Registry for Diagnostic Medical Sonography (ARDMS) testing in the specialty areas of diagnostic medical ultrasound to become a credentialed sonographer.
+Program graduates who fulfill exit requirements will be eligible to apply to the American Registry for Diagnostic Medical Sonography (ARDMS) for testing and credentialing in specialty areas of diagnostic ultrasound to become a Registered Diagnostic Medical Sonographer (RDMS).

 1. Licensure Pass Rate